What’s an index-linked annuity?

 It is not possible to invest in an index.

-SYMETRA LIFE INSURANCE COMPANY ("Symetra") has filed a registration statement (including a prospectus) with the SEC for Symetra Trek.
-For more complete information about Symetra and Symetra Trek, you should read the prospectus and other documents Symetra has filed with the SEC before purchasing.
+SYMETRA LIFE INSURANCE COMPANY (“Symetra”) has filed a registration statement (including a prospectus) with the SEC for Symetra Trek and Symetra Trek Plus.
+For more complete information about Symetra, Symetra Trek and Symetra Trek Plus, you should read the prospectus and other documents Symetra has filed with the SEC before purchasing.
 These documents are available for free by visiting EDGAR at www.sec.gov.
 Alternatively, Symetra or your registered representative will provide the prospectus by request.
 Contact Symetra toll-free at 1-800-796-3872 ext.
 22136.

-Symetra Trek is a long-term investment designed for retirement purposes.
+Symetra Trek and Symetra Trek Plus are long-term investments designed for retirement purposes.
 There is a risk of substantial loss of principal.
 Please refer to the prospectus for more details.

 Tax-qualified contracts such as IRAs, 401(k)s, etc., are tax-deferred regardless of whether or not they are funded with an annuity.
 If you are considering funding a tax-qualified retirement plan with an annuity, you should know that an annuity does not provide any additional tax-deferred treatment of earnings beyond the tax-qualified plan or program itself.
 However, annuities do provide other features and benefits such as death benefits and income payment options.

-This is not a complete description of Symetra Trek.
+This is not a complete description of Symetra Trek or Symetra Trek Plus.
 For a complete description, please ask your registered representative for a copy of the prospectus.

 Symetra Trek® is a registered service mark of Symetra Life Insurance Company.